PPE students continue to lead and engage in extra-curricular activities, exploring how the disciplines interlink and apply to current issues.

 - Theory and Methods in Political Science - David Marsh; Gerry Stoker (2010)

-Please see the Economics Virtual Bookshelf for suggested readings that have been recommended by academics in the Department.
+Please see the Economics Academic Resources page for suggested readings that have been recommended by academics in the Department.

 An introductory text covering the basics of instrumental rationality, utility theory, game theory, axiomatic social choice theory and public choice theory.